 Equipped with Alexa, Amazon’s voice-operated personal assistant, the Echo is more than just a Bluetooth speaker (although it’s a very good one) – it connects to the internet and can answer questions, quickly becoming a valuable household item.
 And why keep it in the kitchen?
 Well, because you can tell it to add needed items to your shopping list, or ask it for recipe tips.
 Read more about Alexa.

-Small enough to sit on your countertop without taking up too much food prep area, and handily battery-powered if you ever fancy taking it on your travels, the T7’s aptX Bluetooth connection and solid construction makes for a higher quality of performance than you’d expect from such a diminutive device.
+The T7 is small enough to sit on your countertop without taking up too much food prep area, and is battery-powered, making it ideal for taking it on your travels.
+It also has aptX Bluetooth and a solid construction, and performs better than you'd expect for such a diminutive device.

 The best smartphone and tablet speakers for office